MathiasStadler/json_schema_parser/README.md

 while the macro "json_schema_file" specified that the JSON Schema document is in a file at the location specified.

 It is required that the JSON Schema have a "title" specified, this value will be used as the Rust name of the struct.
-However, if json_schema_file is used, a mssing title can be supplied by using a custom name instead of blank, e.g.
-"->My_Struct_Name" will name the struct My_Struct_Name where "title" is missing.
+However, if json_schema_file is used, a missing title can be supplied by using a custom name instead of blank, e.g. "->My_Struct_Name" will name the struct My_Struct_Name where "title" is missing.

 JSON objects that exist under the main object (e.g. where there is an array of objects), should be specified in the "$defs" object.
 These should be referenced as { "$ref": "#/$defs/*name*"} in the main object.
 Each object under $defs